pimterry/notes/README.md

 ## How do I configure this?

-You can set your favourite text editor and your notes directory by setting the `$EDITOR` and `$NOTES_DIRECTORY` environmental variables.
+To get started with you'll want to set `$EDITOR` to your favourite text editor, and probably `$NOTES_DIRECTORY` to the directory in which you'd like to use to store your notes (this defaults to `~/notes`).
+You'll typically want to set these as environment variables in your `.bashrc`, `.zshrc`, or similar.

+There are also more complex options available.
+You can set any configuration properties either in the environment, or in a config file (stored in `~/.config/notes/config`), with settings in config overriding those in your environment.
+This allows you to configure a different `$EDITOR` for notes to everything else, if you like.
+The config file is a good choice for more complex set ups, but probably not worth worrying about to start with.
+We've included an example config in this repo for you ([config.example](config.example)) that you can copy if you like.

-You can also set `$QUICKNOTE_FORMAT` to change the way that quicknotes are generated.
-The string is formatted using the `date` command.
+The only other configuration property right now is `$QUICKNOTE_FORMAT`, which changes the way that quicknote filenames are generated.
+The string is formatted by passing it to the `date` command, and defaults to `quicknote-%Y-%m-%d`.

-Most users shouldn't need to do any more than that.
-If you're doing anything more complicated though, you can configure `notes` config directly in "~/.config/notes/config", including EDITOR and NOTES_DIRECTORY.
-We've included an example in this repo for you ([config.example](config.example)) that you can copy.
-Any values set in the config file override values in environment variables.

-Right now this mainly exists in case you want to use a different `EDITOR` for notes than the one you have set in your environment generally, but this is where all other config will be living in future.

 ## How do I use it?

 ### `notes new <note-name>`

 Opens your `$EDITOR` of choice for a new note, with the given name.
 The name can include slashes, if you want to put your note in a subfolder.
+Leave out the name if you want one to be generated for you (e.g. `quicknote-2016-12-21.md` - format configurable with `$QUICKNOTE_FORMAT`).
 Shorthand alias also available with `notes n`.

-### `notes new`
-Creates a quicknote with the name of the format `quicknote-YYYY-MM-DD.md`.
-This can be changed in the configuration file.

 ### `notes find <part-of-a-note-name>`